mediatechnologycenter/recommender-systems/README.md

-This repository contains a federated learning approach for neural collaborative filtering on news articles.
+This repository contains a federated learning approach for neural collaborative filtering (idea1) on news articles.
 We did not find any existing open source code for federated neural collaborative filtering.
-This repository can be used to test the novel approach described in [[1]](#1) and to compare against common recommender system models as baselines.
+This repository can be used to test the novel approach described in [[1]](#1) which combines content information with the user history.
+The repo allows you to compare this approach against common recommender system models as baselines.

+## Algorithm description
+We expect the items to be text.
+The approach embeds the items via BERT into a vector space.
+The users are than embedded via these item embeddings by averaging over all item vectors of items the user liked (in the training data).
+For each user item pair we concatenate the user and item vector and feed it into a neural network.
+We also sample a item the user did not like and feed it into the network.
+We then calculate the pairwise loss between the positive and the negative sample and backpropagate.

 # Input Format